New HBF digital member card

-Hospital excess is a sum of money you agree to pay upfront before you can claim a benefit on hospital treatment.
-Hospital excess is also known as a front-end deductible.
+Hospital excess is the amount of money you contribute upfront (out of your own pocket) before you can claim a benefit on hospital treatment.

-You only need to pay the excess when you or someone else on your policy needs to go hospital.
-It only applies when you go to hospital - you don’t have to pay hospital excess if you go to an extras service provider, like a dentist or physio.
-Depending on your health fund, hospital excess may apply every time you go to hospital in a year, or may be capped so you only have to pay up to a certain limit every year.
+You only need to pay the excess when you or someone else on your policy needs to go to hospital.
+You don’t have to pay hospital excess if you go to an extras service provider, like a dentist or physio.

-Some hospital insurance policies have set excess built into the policy, while others give you the option to choose excess.
-An optional hospital excess is designed to help reduce your premiums – the higher the excess, the lower your premium.
+Some hospital insurance policies have a set excess amount, while others give you the option to choose the excess.
+An optional hospital excess is designed to help reduce your premiums.

-For example, a hospital insurance policy might let you choose to pay no excess, $250 excess or $500 excess.
-If you choose higher excess, you will have a greater reduction on your premium.
+For example, a hospital insurance policy might let you choose to pay no excess, $250 excess, $500 excess or $750 excess.
+If you choose a higher excess, you will have a greater reduction on your premium.
 When going to hospital, the amount of excess you chose will be the sum you are required to pay upfront prior to claiming a benefit from your health fund.